project-alice-assistant/docs/docs/de/about-alice/README.md

 ## Why this assistant

 1. I started around 2014 to create my own assistant.
 It really became something when I found out about (now dead) Snip.
 I built Alice on top of it and decided to share it with the rest of the community.
 Snips died, Alice survived and Snips closed source components have been removed and coded anew for a total transparency.
 2. I **love coding**.
-I might not be a developer but I have this running in my blood.
+I might not be a developer, but I have this running in my blood.
 I started very early, at the age of 6, on Dos back then. **I love** challenges, that's what make me go deeper and wanting more.
 3. The name comes from Resident Evil, so does the logo.
 I love the Red Queen and always wanted to have my own Red Queen at home.
 4. This assistant **is free to use for anyone** and is modular enough to allow anyone to use it, with something as simple as a Raspberry Pi 3.
 5. The concept of community made (and Alice team curated) skills allows **anyone** with some basic python knowledge to teach Alice about their incredible ideas and make them a reality for the community